 Not just anyone can slap a stop work order on your project.
 This is an official action taken by someone with legal authority.
 Typically, a city or county building inspector is the one who will issue the order.
 On government projects, a Contracting Officer has this power.
 While an inspector might give you a verbal warning on-site, the order only becomes legally enforceable once it’s in writing and posted at the job site.
 This written notice will detail what the problem is and why the work is being stopped.
 It’s a formal document that kicks off the process of resolving the issue.

-The Legal Basis for a Stop Work Order
+What Makes a Stop Work Order Legally Binding?

 Stop work orders aren’t arbitrary; they are grounded in local and state regulations designed to protect people and property.
 The primary legal basis is public safety.
 Inspectors issue them when they spot unsafe work or dangerous conditions that could harm workers or the community.
 They also enforce compliance with Florida’s building codes and your project’s approved plans.
 If your construction deviates from what was permitted, or if you’re working without the proper permits, an SWO is the legal tool officials use to enforce the rules and ensure every structure is built to code.